 - Please note, SAQA does not award prizes, monetary or otherwise for regional or global exhibitions

-Prior to approaching a venue, send your list of potential venues to firstname.lastname@example.org for approval.
+Prior to approaching a venue, please use the Regional Venue Request form to send us your list of venue requests for approval.
 This is to avoid conflict with the SAQA Global Exhibition venues.

 It is important to choose suitable venues that will display the artwork in a manner that is consistent with the professionalism of our members.
 Venues should provide adequate insurance and appropriate security.